Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Summer.
 This plant begins to flower and fruit after its seedling has been in the ground three years.

 Fruit: Small, clustered, red fruit ripening in fall and persisting into winter.
-The untasty apple-like fruit, containing two seeds, are edible when cooked.
+The untasty apple-like fruit contains two seeds.

-Leaves: Green, elliptical, often with pointed ends, leathery, saw-toothed edges.
+Leaves: Green, elliptical, often with pointed ends, saw-toothed edges, leathery.

 Stems: The bark is gray to brown and smooth, without thorns.

 Roots: Strong, wide and deep.
-In a fire, the plant can resprout from its root crown.
+After a fire, the plant can resprout from its root crown.

 Wildlife: The flowers attract bees, the fruit attracts birds.
 Toyon is a food plant for one species of butterfly and several moth caterpillars.
 Mammals may browse young leaves when the plant is watered in a drought.